Roropey/CSI_Project/README.md

 This program contains the reconstruction part of the implementationFrom a low resolution model and series of outputs, it produces an obja file that shows the reconstruction iterations.

+## server.py and index.html

+This files are from "https://gitea.tforgione.fr/tforgione/obja" and are used in the server.py program for display obja files in a browser.
+See "https://gitea.tforgione.fr/tforgione/obja" for how to execute.

 ## Original git files

 This folder contains the original README and decimate.py program given by the https://gitea.tforgione.fr/tforgione/obja deposit.